Sultan: The Saviour: Plot

 The film starts with an operation of squad soldiers to round up criminal syndicate leader Ronnie.
-His two own younger brothers Lama and Ujan, helps him.
-Ronnie's two brothers have taken the families of all the other soldier's hostage earlier, leading to them betraying their leader and taking him hostage.
+His two own younger brothers Lama and Ujan help him.
+Ronnie's two brothers have taken the families of all the other soldiers hostage earlier, leading to them betraying their leader and taking him hostage.
 Before he's killed, the leader says that a good man will come and take Ronnie down, Ronnie responds that only someone as bad as him will stand a chance.

 Meanwhile, Raja has arrived to Kolkata with his sister Disha.
-Raja is a kind and gentle person, and his kindness proved effective to immediately reform a hooligan named Kolkata Kaali, who help Raja and Disha to find out their new house where they acquaint with neighbours.
+Raja is a kind and gentle person, and his kindness proves effective to immediately reform a hooligan named Kolkata Kaali, who helps Raja and Disha to find out their new house where they acquaint with neighbours.
 After enrolling Disha, Raja got a job as a driver at a Thustaxi company.
 Shortly after, he accidentally gets his first customer lawyer, Alia, whom Raja unintendedly gets fired from her job.
 Alia teams up with Raja's taxi company boss after he too is embarrassed by Raja in order to take revenge, but Alia later befriends with Raja.
 Raja also gets to know Alia's brother, who falls in love with Disha.

 Raja and all the other taxi and auto-rickshaw drivers are called in a conference by the police commissioner asked to report any activities by the syndicate members who have been causing crime activity in the city.
 One day Raja see them and reports a case of arms and drugs smuggling, which leads Ujan to capturing him.
 But Raja surprisingly flees and brutally kills Ujan and all of his men.
 Lama comes to Kolkata and investigates the murder the next day, and works on tracking the murderer down.
 Lama and his technical team track Raja's mobile signal to their own tower.
-Raja also brutally murder Lama and his entire attack and hit squad.
+Raja also brutally murders Lama and his entire hit squad.
 Alia follows him and is horrified by his actions and wishes to stop the marriage between her brother and Disha, but Raja reveals that Disha is not actually his sister.